Shut out of WHO, Taiwan faces flight bans, update delays in virus crisis

-TAIPEI (Reuters) - Shut out of the World Health Organization, Taiwan is facing a dual problem in tackling the threat of a new coronavirus: it is being included as a high-risk area as part of China but is unable to get epidemic information firsthand.
+TAIPEI (Reuters) - Shut out of the World Health Organization, Taiwan faces a dual problem in battling the threat of a new coronavirus: it is being included as a high-risk area as part of China but is unable to get epidemic information firsthand.

-Taiwan is denied membership of most international organisations including the WHO, a U.N. agency, due to the objections of China, which considers it a Chinese province with no right to participate unless it accepts it is part of China, something Taiwan’s government will not do.
+Taiwan is denied membership of most international bodies including the WHO, a U.N. agency, due to the objections of China, which considers it a Chinese province with no right to participate unless it accepts it is part of China, something Taiwan’s government will not do.

 Taiwan has long complained about China’s belittling of it on the international stage and its forcing of foreign governments and companies to refer to it as part of China.

-Now, with the virus biting, Taiwan says this policy means it has become collateral damage, as despite having only 10 cases compared with more than 17,000 in China, where the virus emerged in December, the WHO is lumping Taiwan’s cases together with China’s.
+Now, with the virus biting, Taiwan says this policy means it has become collateral damage, as, despite having only 10 cases compared with more than 17,000 in China, where the virus emerged in December, the WHO is lumping it together with China.

-The consequences of that became evident on the weekend when the government said Taiwan’s largest airline, China Airlines, had been included in an Italian ban on flights from China because the WHO lists Taiwan under China as part of a high-risk virus area.
+The consequences surfaced on the weekend when Taiwan said its largest airline, China Airlines, had been included in an Italian ban on flights from China because the WHO lists Taiwan under China as part of a high-risk virus area.

-Bob Chen, the head of the Taiwan foreign ministry’s Department of International Organisations, said they had complained repeatedly to the WHO to stop listing Taiwan as part of China.
+Bob Chen, the head of the Taiwan foreign ministry’s Department of International Organisations, said it had complained repeatedly to the WHO to stop listing Taiwan as part of China.

-However, the WHO, while still listing Taiwan as part of China, is now referring to it as “Taipei”, rather than “Taiwan, China” as it did in its initial situation reports, Chen said.
+However, the WHO, while still listing Taiwan as part of China, now refers to it as “Taipei”, rather than “Taiwan, China” as it did in initial situation reports, Chen said.

 “It’s a small change, but from our perspective it’s still far from enough.
 The biggest problem is they are still putting us under China.”

-In a rare diplomatic success for Taiwan, it managed on Saturday to get Vietnam to lift its ban on flights to the island, which it had also initially listed under China.
+In a rare diplomatic success, Taiwan managed on Saturday to get Vietnam to lift its ban on flights to the island, which it had also initially listed under China.

 China Airlines says its Rome flights remain suspended as Taiwan pressed Italy for them to be resumed.

-Taiwan’s other main airline, Eva Airways, is due to start flights to Milan this month.
-It said it had no information on whether they would go ahead.
+Taiwan’s other main airline, Eva Airways, which is due to start flights to Milan this month, said it had no information whether they would go ahead.

-Taiwan Foreign Minister Joseph Wu said the island’s diplomats around the world were working to ensure more countries do not stop flights from Taiwan.
+Foreign Minister Joseph Wu said Taiwan’s diplomats were working to ensure more countries do not stop flights from Taiwan.

 The WHO’s office in Beijing and Italy’s foreign ministry did not immediately respond to requests for comment.

-China has denied seeking to make life difficult for Taiwan during this outbreak, with the government saying it has ensured Taiwan is kept informed and “nobody cares more” about Taiwan’s people than Beijing’s government.
+But the WHO is for sovereign states and Taiwan can only take part under the “one China” principle, she added.

-Wang Liang-yu, Taiwan’s de facto ambassador in Geneva where the WHO is based, told Reuters the procedures needed to be changed as existing WHO channels provided only “limited” information.
+Procedures need to be changed as existing WHO channels provide only limited information, said Wang Liang-yu, Taiwan’s de facto ambassador in Geneva, where the WHO is based.

-“The WHO should not hint that bilateral channels are enough to replace international cooperation,” she said.
+“The WHO should not hint that bilateral channels are enough to replace international cooperation,” she told Reuters.

-The WHO says it is collaborating closely with Taiwan authorities through International Health Regulations (IHR) mechanisms in response to the outbreak, referring to a 2005 legal instrument governing health reporting requirements.
+The WHO says it is collaborating closely with Taiwan through a 2005 legal instrument on health reporting requirements, the International Health Regulations (IHR).

+Taiwan officials had been invited to WHO technical meetings last year, said spokesman Tarik Jasarevic.

-“WHO works with Taiwanese health officials, following established procedures, to facilitate fast and effective response, including through the IHR,” said spokesman Tarik Jasarevic, adding that Taiwan officials had been invited to attend WHO technical meetings last year.
+“WHO works with Taiwanese health officials, following established procedures, to facilitate fast and effective response, including through the IHR,” he added.

-Taiwan Centres for Disease Control deputy head Chuang Jen-hsiang said the island can get coronavirus information but it has to wait for information to appear on WHO websites, meaning they don’t immediately get access to it.
+Taiwan can get coronavirus information but has to wait for it to show up on WHO websites, said Chuang Jen-hsiang, deputy head of its Centres for Disease Control.

 “There is a time gap, but we can see it,” he said.

-Reporting by Ben Blanchard; Additional reporting by Yimou Lee, and Se Young Lee in Beijing, Emma Farge in Geneva and Gavin Jones in Rome; Editing by Robert Birsel
+Reporting by Ben Blanchard; Additional reporting by Yimou Lee, and Se Young Lee and Gabriel Crossley in Beijing, Emma Farge in Geneva and Gavin Jones in Rome; Editing by Robert Birsel and Clarence Fernandez